Several aspects of the communication environment must be configured.

 Nearly all monitors manufactured since the mid 2000's support DDC/CI, as do many made earlier.
 For most monitors that support DDC/CI, whether DDC/CI comminication is actually enabled is controlled by a setting in the on screen display.
 The item is typically found in a submenu named something like "Other Settings"

 The video driver must support I2C bus communication.
-All major open source drivers (nouveau, radeon, admdgpu, i915) support I2C bus communication, as do the Nvidia and old AMD fglrx proprietary drivers.
+All major open source drivers (nouveau, radeon, admdgpu, i915) support I2C bus communication, as does the Nvidia proprietary driver.

 If using Nvidia's proprietary video driver, special settings may be necessary.
 See Special Nvidia Driver Settings